dambach/VolMeter/content/research/applications.md

 ![](research.jpg)

-In clinical research, tracking muscle volume is crucial for evaluating the effectiveness of therapies targeting muscle or affecting muscle health.
+In clinical research, tracking muscle volume is critical for evaluating the effectiveness of therapies targeting muscle or affecting muscle health.
+VolMeter is currently used in multiple ongoing clinical studies involving patients with various conditions including amyotrophic lateral sclerosis, fascioscapulohumeral muscular dystrophy, spinal muscular atrophy, and hip fracture in the elderly.

-  * VolMeter can simplify the conduct of trials
+VolMeter can simplify the conduct of trials
-    * It is easy to standardize and thus easy to use it within multicenter studies
+  * It is easy to standardize and thus easy to use it within multicenter studies.
-    * It does not require high expertise or heavy training
+  * It does not require high expertise or heavy training.

-  * VolMeter can reduce the costs of trials
+VolMeter can reduce the costs of trials
-    * It is way more cost-effective than other existing methods such DXA or MRI
+  * It is way more cost-effective than other existing methods such DXA or MRI.
-    * It may detect small changes thus reducing the sample size required to demonstrate therapeutic efficacy
+  * It may detect small changes thus reducing the sample size required to demonstrate therapeutic efficacy.

 VolMeter may be used by:
-  * Pharmacological companies within clinical studies
+  * Pharmacological companies within clinical studies.
-  * Researchers aiming to easily assess muscle volume
+  * Researchers aiming to easily assess muscle volume.